 What is MAT?

-Medications for Addiction Treatment (MAT) is the use of medications approved by the U.S. Federal Drug Administration (FDA), in combination with counseling, to treat Substance Use Disorders.
+Medications for Addiction Treatment (MAT) is the use of medications approved by the U.S. Food and Drug Administration (FDA), in combination with counseling, to treat Substance Use Disorders.
 This method has proven to be effective, resulting in fewer overdoses and a sustainable recovery.
 Some medications are used to treat Opioid Use Disorders and others are for Alcohol Use Disorders.

 Cravings are caused by a strong need to use a substance and can impact a person’s quality of life and put them at risk for relapse.
 Cravings may feel stronger when somebody sees certain people, places or things that remind them of their past use.
 This is called a “trigger”.